 Temple Bar is a colorful, energetic district lined with tons of pubs, and is the center of the city’s nightlife.
 The neighborhood’s history goes back to 1599, when Sir William Temple, a renowned teacher and philosopher, built his house here

 Yes, you should definitely stop by the infamous Temple Bar Pub as well.
-It is definitely packed full of tourists, but it had such a lively and fun atmosphere, that it was one of my favorite stops on my one day in Dublin.
-Everyone was so friendly here, and chatting up the other pub-goers over a pint was one of my favorite memories of my one day in Dublin!
+It is definitely packed full of tourists, but it had such a lively and fun atmosphere, that it was one of my favorite stops.
+Everyone was so friendly here, and chatting up the other pub-goers over a pint was one of my favorite memories of my time in Dublin!

 The Temple Bar Pub was also great to enjoy some traditional live music, and you should definitely plan to spend some time to take it in and enjoy it over some pints of Guinness (or Irish coffee) – after this packed one day in Dublin itinerary, this is the perfect way to end the night!